The medications used in drug rehab for heroin addiction work as either replacement therapies or preventative approaches.

 Replacement Therapies

-Replacement-type addiction treatment medications essentially mimic the effects of heroin in the brain to the point where the brain’s “need” for heroin is met.
+Replacement-type addiction treatment meds essentially mimic the effects of heroin in the brain to the point where the brain’s “need” for heroin is met.
 Medications commonly used as replacement therapies include:

-Each of the above contains a synthetic opiate formulation that delivers controlled amounts of the drug into a person’s bloodstream.
-This mechanism of action doesn’t produce a high effect, eliminates withdrawal and drug cravings and breaks the cycle of compulsive drug-using behavior.
+Each of the above contains a synthetic opiate formulation that delivers controlled doses into a person’s bloodstream.
+This mechanism of action doesn’t produce a high effect, eliminates withdrawal and drug cravings.
+The end result is a break in the cycle of compulsive drug-using behavior.

 Preventative Approaches